hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Description ==

-hCaptcha is a drop-in replacement for reCAPTCHA that pays website owners.
+hCaptcha is a drop-in replacement for reCAPTCHA that pays website owners while preserving user privacy.

 Do you use a captcha to keep out bots? hCaptcha protects user privacy, rewards websites, and helps companies get their data labeled.
 Help build a better web.